-Normal Ending: (without all Chaos Emeralds) After defeating the final boss, Eggman and G-merl are defeated and try to escape, with Eggman swearing revenge.
+Normal Ending (without all Chaos Emeralds): After defeating the final boss, Eggman and Gemerl are defeated and try to escape, with Eggman swearing revenge.
 The heroes chase him to the edge of the temple, putting Eggman in a deadly situation.
-G-merl, stays to glare at the heroes as if to intimidate them, then jumps off the edge to follow his master.
+Gemerl, stays to glare at the heroes as if to intimidate them, then jumps off the edge to follow his master.
 Through the power of the Master Emerald, peace is finally restored to the world.
 Then the game ends with all the playable characters getting their photo taken by Omochao.

 The end credits also leave a message to players to collect any remaining Chaos Emeralds.

-True Ending: (with all 7 Chaos Emeralds) After defeating the final boss, Eggman and G-merl are defeated and try to escape, with Eggman swearing revenge.
-However, G-merl stops running & attacks Sonic, causing the Chaos Emeralds Sonic has to scatter.
-Upon seeing the 7 Chaos Emeralds, the bad code that caused Emerl to malfunction activates, and G-merl uses the Chaos Emeralds to transform into a rogue, orb-shaped robot.
-G-merl then grabs Dr. Eggman and throws him at Sonic before escaping into outer space.
-Using the power of the Emeralds as well, Sonic becomes Super Sonic and, with the help of Dr. Eggman, Super Sonic destroys the improved G-merl.
-Eventually, Tails finds G-merl's broken body on a beach and repairs the robot.
-The game ends with the new G-merl playing with Cream the Rabbit at her mother Vanilla's house.
+True Ending (with all 7 Chaos Emeralds): After defeating the final boss, Eggman and Gemerl are defeated and try to escape, with Eggman swearing revenge.
+However, Gemerl stops running & attacks Sonic, causing the Chaos Emeralds Sonic has to scatter.
+Upon seeing the 7 Chaos Emeralds, the bad code that caused Emerl to malfunction activates, and Gemerl uses the Chaos Emeralds to transform into a rogue, orb-shaped robot.
+Gemerl then grabs Dr. Eggman and throws him at Sonic before escaping into outer space.
+Using the power of the Emeralds as well, Sonic becomes Super Sonic and, with the help of Dr. Eggman, Super Sonic destroys the improved Gemerl.
+Eventually, Tails finds Gemerl's broken body on a beach and repairs the robot.
+The game ends with the new Gemerl playing with Cream the Rabbit at her mother Vanilla's house.

 The gameplay of this game is like a combination of the platforming from the original Sonic Advance and the speed-oriented gameplay of Sonic Advance 2.
-The game also incorporates elements from Knuckles' Chaotix, with its 2 character team-ups and ring-dropping enemies, though the actual ring bands are gone.
-The 2 character team up is similar to previous Side-scrolling Sonic games as the second player actually follows the other character.
-This second player is controlled by the computer or player 2 in multiplayer mode.
+The game also incorporates elements from Chaotix, with its two-character team-ups and Ring-dropping Badniks, though the actual Ring bands are gone.
+The two-character team up is similar to previous side-scrolling Sonic games as the second player actually follows the other character.
+This second player is controlled by the computer in single player, or player 2 in multiplayer mode.
 Partners can also be picked up by holding and then released.
 This is another element first seen in Chaotix.
 Mechanics from Sonic Advance 2, such as Boost Mode and Trick Actions, are also present, but can only be used with certain team combinations, and the game relying less on the mechanics to compensate.

-When selecting certain combinations of characters it will usually display OK.
-However, selecting certain teams will actually display a Team name and this team will have exclusive abilities which can't be obtained by any other character team-ups.
-The Team names are below:
+When selecting character combinations, the game will usually display "OK".
+However, selecting certain teams will actually display a team name, and this team will have exclusive abilities or other quirks which can't be obtained by any other character team-ups.
+The team names are below:

 By holding the button, the partner will jump into the leader's hands.
-Upon releasing the button, the partner will perform a tag action.
-This action is different for each character, and sometimes whether you are on the ground or not.
+Upon releasing the button, the partner will perform a Tag Action.
+This action is different for each character, and sometimes whether the player is on the ground or not.
 In a co-op game, both players are capable of using Tag Actions.
 Tag Actions, along with other partner abilities, are enumerated below.

 Due to his speed, any team that contains Sonic is designated as a Speed team, and is generally good at getting around quickly.

-Tag action: Sonic will propel you forward at great speed, instantly entering Boost Mode.
+Tag Action: Sonic will propel the player forward at great speed, instantly entering Boost Mode.
 Works the same mid-air as on the ground.

 Any team with Tails has the ability to access high places in one way or another.
 If the team contains Tails, but not Sonic or Knuckles, it is designated as a Flying team.